core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ipr: trust200902
 area: Internet
-workgroup: CoRE
+workgroup: CoRE Working Group
 keyword: CoAP, PubSub

 stand_alone: yes
 pi: [toc, sortrefs, symrefs, iprnotified]

 author:
-- ins: M. K. Koster
+- ins: M. Koster
   name: Michael Koster
   org: SmartThings
   email: Michael.Koster@smartthings.com

-- ins: A. K. Keranen
+- ins: A. Keranen
   name: Ari Keranen
   org: Ericsson
   email: ari.keranen@ericsson.com

-- ins: J. J. Jiménez
+- ins: J. Jimenez
-  name: Jaime Jiménez
+  name: Jaime Jimenez
   org: Ericsson
   email: jaime.jimenez@ericsson.com

 --- abstract

 The Constrained Application Protocol (CoAP), and related extensions are intended to support machine-to-machine communication in systems where one or more nodes are resource constrained, in particular for low power wireless sensor networks.
 This document defines a publish-subscribe Broker for CoAP that extends the capabilities of CoAP for supporting nodes with long breaks in connectivity and/or up-time.

 --- middle